Osteosarcoma (Osteogenic Sarcoma) in Children

 may be a bone specialist (orthopedic surgeon) or a bone cancer specialist (orthopedic

 X-ray.
 An X-ray uses a small amount of radiation to take pictures of bones and other body

 the erythrocyte sedimentation rate (ESR) may be higher than normal.
+Blood tests also

-- CT scan.
-This test uses a series of X-rays and a computer to make detailed images of the body.
+CT scan.
+This test uses a series of X-rays and a computer to make detailed images of the inside

-- MRI.
+MRI.
 This test uses large magnets, radio waves, and a computer to make detailed images

 of the inside of the body.

-- Positron emission tomography (PET) scan.
-For this test, a radioactive sugar is injected into the bloodstream.
+Positron emission tomography (PET) scan.
+For this test, a radioactive sugar is put into the bloodstream.
 Cancer cells use

 more sugar than normal cells, so the sugar will collect in cancer cells.
 A special

 camera is used to see where the radioactive sugar is in the body.
 A PET scan can sometimes